afcastaneda223/consoles/README.md

-# Scaffold for social media app with Ruby on Rails
+# Consoles article page

-> This repo includes intial code for social media app with basic styling.
-Its purpose is to be a starting point for Microverse students.
+> This repo includes code for an article of game consoles app with log in capabilitys, as well as add new articles with images and voting system.

 ## Built With